Murder, Manslaughter & Homicide Lawyer in Westchester County, NY & the Surrounding Areas

 Armed Robbery

 The use of a firearm in the commission of a robbery is considered to be an aggravating factor.
-Consequently, charges for armed robbery in Westchester County are typically first-degree robbery charges, which are Class B felonies.
+Consequently, charges for armed robbery in Westchester, Putnam and Rockland Counties are typically first-degree robbery charges, which are Class B felonies.
 These are punishable by up to 25 years in prison.
-In some cases, the robbery may also involve elements of larceny, where the unlawful taking of property escalates the severity of charges
+In some cases, the robbery may also involve elements of larceny, where the unlawful taking of property escalates the severity of charges.

 Armed robbery charges and possible penalties can be far more severe when additional aggravating circumstances are involved, like (but not limited to):